The robots meta tag and X-Robots-Tag made clear

 Pages are stored in the site’s root catalog, which can be accessed through your personal account with a hosting provider or via FTP (File Transfer Protocol).
 Save the source document before making changes to it.

-• Method 2: using a CMS
+- Method 3: using CMS plugins

-X-Robots-Tag: syntax and utilization
+X-Robots-Tag: Syntax and utilization

 Here is a simple example of the X-Robots-Tag: